timsanty/omdb_with_database/README.md

 ###Phase One
 _________________

+**Add a search form**

+1. Have your root path (-> `"/"`), render an erb page
-**Add a search form on your search.erb page.**
+2. Add a form to search for a movie on this page

-Remember to ask yourself, "where should this form go?"
+  *Hint: Remember to ask yourself, "where should this form go?"*

 ###Phase Two
 __________________